livelace/mosquito/README.md

   e.g. subject=HelloWorld:

-  base subject assembled from first 60 characters of an original content
+  by default base subject assembled from first 100 characters of an original content

 ### Example of configuration file: